viklund/courses/ngsintro/1604/labs/chipseq.md

 wc -l peaks_hela.chr12.bed
 ```

 This way you can compare peaks from replicates of the same condition, and peaks present in different conditions.
-You will need to create files with peaks common to replicates for the cell types you wish to compare.
+You will need to create files with peaks common to replicates for the cell types you wish to compare (as in the example above).
 You can inspect which peaks were reproducibly found in two different cell lines, for example:

 ```bash
 bedtools intersect -a peaks_hepg2.chr12.bed -b peaks_hela.chr12.bed -f 0.50 -r \